Economy of Trinidad and Tobago

-The economy of Trinidad and Tobago is the wealthiest in the Caribbean and the third -richest by GDP (PPP) per capita in the Americas.
-Trinidad and Tobago is recognised as a high-income economy by the World Bank.
+Trinidad and Tobago is a high-income economy, with a GDP per capita (at 2024$ PPP) of about $36000, which is slightly less than the Bahamas and Panama (both at about $41000) and significantly less than Canada (about $65000), Guyana (about $80000), and the US (about $86000).
 Unlike most of the English-speaking Caribbean, the country's economy is primarily industrial, with an emphasis on petroleum and petrochemicals.
 The country's wealth is attributed to its large reserves and exploitation of oil and natural gas.

-Trinidad and Tobago has earned a reputation as an excellent investment site for international businesses and has one of the highest growth rates and per capita incomes in Latin America.
-Recent growth has been fueled by investments in liquefied natural gas (LNG) and petrochemicals.
+Trinidad and Tobago was ranked as having one of the poorest investment climates in the Caribbean (15th of 17 countries) in 2024.
+Its per capita GDP experienced rapid growth through the mid-2000s (grew by 7.1% per annum in the 10 years through 2006), but has since stagnated and then declined (shrank by 1.8% per annum in the 10 years through 2023).
+Growth through the mid-2000s was fueled by investments in liquefied natural gas (LNG) and petrochemicals.
 Additional petrochemical, aluminium, and plastics projects are in various stages of planning.

-Trinidad and Tobago is the largest Caribbean producer of natural gas in CARICOM and the second largest producer of oil after Guyana, and its economy is heavily dependent upon these resources.
+In 2023, Trinidad and Tobago was the 42nd largest producer of natural gas in the world (and the largest in the Caribbean); it was the 55th largest producer of oil in the world (and the 2nd largest in the Caribbean after Guyana).
+Its economy is heavily dependent on these resources.
 It also supplies manufactured goods, notably food and beverages, as well as cement to the Caribbean region.
 Oil and gas account for about 40% of GDP and 80% of exports, but only 5% of employment.